LogicLorenzo/MCRT-single-sphere/README.md

 ./monte_carlo_ray_tracing
 ```

 You may need to specify input parameters depending on the implementation.
-Currently all parameters are simply coded in the software, though the change is simple.
+Currently, all parameters are given in the software, though the change is simple.

 ## Algorithms

 - **Monte Carlo Simulation**: A statistical method used to estimate the expected value of a function by sampling random points.
 - **Ray Tracing**: A rendering technique for generating images by tracing the path of rays through a scene.

+## Future Works

+- Add Brownian motion for photons in the case of a highly scattering material

 ## Contributing